 Please note – space for this webinar is limited, and Florida local agencies are being given first priority!

 Chris Evers is the Executive Coordinator from the Florida Pavement Preservation Council in addition to his role with Pavement Technology Inc., a company he joined in 2012.
 Chris was instrumental in the founding of the Florida Pavement Preservation Council in 2010.
 Chris has over 26 years of experience in the heavy highway construction industry.
 Chris has been involved in all facets of heavy highway educational efforts.
-He is the Past President of the American Public Works Association Florida Chapter.
+He is the Past President of the American Public Works Association (APWA) Florida Chapter.
 His involvement in the Florida Chapter has spanned a multitude of Committee Chairs, Task Forces and Officer Positions.
-In 2012 he founded the Public Works Director Roundtable and he also moderates the International PWD Roundtable at PWX.
+In 2012 he founded the Public Works Director Roundtable, and he also moderates the International PWD Roundtable at PWX.
 He has been an active speaker for APWA, FACERS, ASCE, ASHE, ARRA, Florida T2 Center, and the Florida Airports Council.
+Chris was recently honored by APWA as a Top Ten Award recipient for 2023.
+This spring Chris served as an Expert Witness in the Hurricane Michael Panama City FEMA Arbitration Case.
 A faithful disciple of Pavement Preservation, he will be our moderator today.

 City of Panama City staff will on-hand to discuss their experiences.